-Create home inventory to help with next insurance claim
+Create home inventory now to help with next insurance claim

-HOUSTON, Texas (KTRK) --All eyes have been on tropical storm Cindy this week.
-While it's predicted to make landfall east of Houston, it serves as an important reminder that residents along the coast need to be prepared.
-One thing to consider is a home inventory.
-It could prove useful if you ever have to put in claim once a storm passes through.
+HOUSTON, Texas (KTRK) -- A home inventory could prove useful if you ever have to put in claim once a storm passes through.

-Professional organizer, Julie Hibbs with Squared Away says it's important to document your belongings with a home inventory, no matter what time of year.
+Professional organizer Julie Hibbs with Squared Away says it's important to document your belongings with a home inventory, no matter what time of year.

 "Knowing what you bought, where you bought it, what you paid for it is always great to validate when being reimbursed from insurance" Hibbs told us.